-Recycle and refurbish them to create a few computers that would serve basic needs of people such as browsing the Internet.
+Recycle and refurbish them to create a few computers that would serve the basic needs of people, such as browsing the Internet.
 Recycling computers is a big business in America and elsewhere.

 17. Old Calendars

-All you need to do is cut away those pictures and insert in proper frames.
-You can add a personal touch to these pictures with a paintbrush or color pencils.
+All you need to do is cut away those pictures and insert them in proper frames.
+You can add a personal touch to these pictures with a paintbrush or colored pencils.
 They make excellent wall hangings.

 18. Junk Machinery

 If you’re wondering how to recycle junk machinery without a metal foundry, here’s my answer.
-When you dissemble junk machinery, you’ll find amazing looking bits and pieces.
+When you disassemble junk machinery, you’ll find amazing-looking bits and pieces.

 19. Glass Bottles